RR218/Cari/README.md

 ```

 ## FYI:
-"Cari" is a malay word that translates to "Find" in english.
+"Cari" is a Malay word that translates to "Find" in English.